miguel55/URI-CADS/README.md

 ## License

-URI-CADS code is released under the CC BY-NC 4.0 License (refer to the `LICENSE` and `COPYING` files for details).
+URI-CADS code is released under the CC BY-NC 4.0 License (refer to the `LICENSE` file for details).

 ## Citing URI-CADS